hypervel/hypervel.org/docs/docs/session.md

 To utilize session blocking, your application must be using a cache driver that supports [atomic locks](/docs/cache#atomic-locks).
 Currently, those cache drivers include the `redis`, `database`, `file`, and `array` drivers.
 In addition, you may not use the `cookie` session driver.
 :::

-By default, Laravel Hyperf allows requests using the same session to execute concurrently.
+By default, Hypervel allows requests using the same session to execute concurrently.
 So, for example, if you use a JavaScript HTTP library to make two HTTP requests to your application, they will both execute at the same time.
 For many applications, this is not a problem; however, session data loss can occur in a small subset of applications that make concurrent requests to two different application endpoints which both write data to the session.

-To mitigate this, Laravel Hyperf provides functionality that allows you to limit concurrent requests for a given session.
+To mitigate this, Hypervel provides functionality that allows you to limit concurrent requests for a given session.
 To get started, you may simply set the `block` option onto your route definition.
 In this example, an incoming request to the `/profile` endpoint would acquire a session lock.
 While this lock is being held, any incoming requests to the `/profile` or `/order` endpoints which share the same session ID will wait for the first request to finish executing before continuing their execution:

 ```php
 Route::post('/profile', function () {